Frequently Asked Questions

 Yes to both!
 Each staff member has one 24-hour day off per week.
 If you are into outdoor activities you will find many diversions in the area for your day off.
 We are approximately 2 hours from New York City for those of you who prefer a bit more urban distractions.
 Public transportation is relatively easy to access and car rental is possible.
 Also, there are many staff members who will have cars and group trips are common.
 All sorts of local travel information will be available to you at camp.

-Will my travel be reimbursed?
+Will my travel to camp be reimbursed?

 Money spent on buses or taxis to get to camp will be reimbursed upon your arrival to camp, but you must turn in those receipts.